theadisingh/The-Secret-Society-Bot/readme.md

 - Create `.env` file and define `TOKEN` as the key and give your bot token.
 - Open `config.json` and fill in the required fields.
-- Run `node index.js` to start the Bot or run `StartBot.bat` to start the Bot on Windows.
+- Run `node index.js` in command prompt or the file `StartBot.bat` to start the Bot.

 ## How to Use